iotaledger/documentation-platform/docs/iri/0.1/how-to-guides/subscribe-to-events-in-the-iri.md

     console.log(`Transaction hash: ${data[2]}` );
     });
     ```

-    In the console, you should see data output that looks like this following:
+    The output should display something like the following:
     ```shell
     Transaction confirmed by milestone index: 964091
     Transaction hash: QUU9NXGQBKF9XVIVOGAPEMELTEKANNJPUFCEEFWHQKRASFGDUQNSFMRXULPDSLXUZU9NVQQEBAQLVG999